 Carbon capture and storage is a safe and proven technology that is deployed in several other jurisdictions in the world, including Saskatchewan, the United States, Norway, Australia, the Netherlands and Iceland.
 CCUS technology has been in use for more than 50 years, and around 300 million tonnes of carbon dioxide (CO2) have already been successfully captured and injected underground.
 (Source: Global CCS Institute)

 Through CCUS, captured CO2 from large-scale projects is stored deep below the earth’s surface, typically more than 1 km underground.
 For millions of years fossil fuels (oil and gas) were trapped underground in similar geologic formations.
 The rocks targeted to store CO2 are the same type as those currently hosting the oil and gas.
-Research demonstrates that various geological trapping mechanisms will safely contain the carbon dioxide deep underground, preventing the carbon dioxide from having any impacts on water, plants or the soil.
+Research demonstrates that various geological trapping mechanisms will safely contain the CO2 deep underground, preventing the CO2 from having any impacts on water, plants or the soil.

-Careful site selection and rigorous monitoring serve to ensure the injected carbon dioxide remains sequestered and does not have any impact on fresh water, plants, or the soil.
+Careful site selection and rigorous monitoring serve to ensure the injected CO2 remains sequestered and does not have any impact on fresh water, plants, or the soil.

 A history of success

 Alberta has been using carbon storage on a commercial scale since 2015.
 In fact, the Quest and Alberta Carbon Trunk Line projects have safely captured and stored a total of more than 11.5 million tonnes of CO2 since starting operations.

 The Alberta government remains committed to ensuring public and environmental safety as we advance this technology in the province.